Captain Teunis Stuut.

 By the time Teunis Stuut joined Holland America his father was recorded in the company archives as having passed away. (*) Currently the Hotel is called “The Posthoorn” which translates to “The Post man’s Bugle” (or horn) and is still in operation. (a,b,c)

 Captain Stuut went to the Maritime School on the island of Schiermonnikoog.
 Most likely to this school on this island because his mother came from there (c) , so there was probably family he could stay with as there were plenty other Navigation Schools in the area.
 But not close enough to be able to remain at home.
 How he came to the decision to go to sea is not known, he most likely followed in the family tradition as most Stuut’s were seafarers.
 It sort of ran in the family for generations already.
-A Mr. / Captain Geuchien Willems Stuut (from around 1860) was his Grandfather.
-This gentleman owned deep sea sailing ships.
+A Mr. / Captain Geuchien Willemszoon Stuut was mentioned in 1836 in a Note of Protest inregards to a load of Rape See being damaged by sea water on board his sailing ship :De Veerenigde Frouw”.
+This Gentleman surfaces again in November 1839 when he marries (in the town of Wildervank) with Anna Margarethe Lieferts Eerkes.
+(In the Act of Marriage is noted that his father was Willem Geuchienszoon Stuut (deceased on 04 April 1830 in Zaandam) Thus the Great Father of the Captain was also a Skipper or Captain.

-And so did his son and that was Mr. Lieffert Stuut, the father of our captain.
-We know this as there an act of birth made up by the Dutch Consul in Rio Grande do Sul that on 14 March 1885 Lieffert Jr. was born.
+The father was Mr. Lieffert Stuut.
+We know this as there an temporary Act of Birth made up by the Dutch Consul in Rio Grande do Sul that on 14 March 1885 Lieffert Jr. was born.
 Being the oldest brother of Teunis Stuut.
 The father is listed as being a ships captain living at Wildervank in the Province of Groningen.
 He was noted as not being present at the birth of his son but at sea.
 Father then comes ashore maybe after his ship has ran ashore (20 April 1886 at Tracaty) and then he buys a club in Dokkum in 1887 called the “De Harmonie” or in Dutch, a Societeit.
 Do not think in terms of posh bankers visiting there, this was for the ordinary worker who could meet and socialize with fellow workers.
 He sells this place in January 1903 and buys in February 1903 Hotel The Posthoorn, see above.
-Thus Teunis Stuut was born while his father was the proprietor of this Club / meeting House.
+Thus Teunis Stuut was born in Dokkum while his father was the proprietor of this Club / meeting House.
 (I)

 For more info about the ships see (h).
 The name of one of the ships Anna Margarietha continued in the ladies Lineage of the family for quite some time.